onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 in context vs out of context for concepts from the graph - in the matrix == in context

+TODO: is there a name for an N dim array where each sub array has a different length? dimensions aren't uniform? what is a matrix?

 ██████████████████████████████████████████████████████████████████
 # truth